What are the Different Types of Exams?

 Behavioral consultation

-Pets that are too scared/anxious to come to the veterinary office
+Pets that are too scared/anxious to come to the veterinary clinic

 You wish to seek a second or third opinion after having consulted with a prior veterinarian